PSG slumps to shock 3-2 loss at Lorient as Lille goes top

 The day after 250 fans of struggling Saint-Etienne interrupted the club’s training session, the players responded to their demands with a 1-0 win at Nice.

-Striker Charles Abi got the winner with just three minutes left as coach Claude Puel secured a much-needed victory against his former side.
+Striker Charles Abi got the winner with just three minutes left as 16th place Saint-Etienne secured a much-needed victory.

-“This success is for everyone at the club and for our supporters,” Puel said.
-“They were constructive yesterday (Saturday) in their discussions.
-The players listened to them.”

 Elsewhere, Angers beat Nimes 3-1, Metz topped Brest 4-2, and Reims beat Strasbourg 1-0.